exp-ndrew/hn/README.md

 * the list goes on, but it's beginning to emulate many of the features of the real Hacker News

 ## setup

+A live version of this project is available [here](http://xpndrw-hn.herokuapp.com/).

 1. Clone the repository using `$ git clone`
 1. Run `$ bundle install` to install gems